Hydration and Nutrition

 3-5 Hour Rides

 Rides lasting longer than 3 hours will create a new set of nutritional demands.
 Glycogen stores will deplete, to maintain this important source of energy will require calories.
 Energy gel is the most efficient way to maintain energy levels.
 For any competitive or avid touring riders, energy gel is no stranger to the regular diet.
-Clif Shot Gels, Hammer Nutrition Gel and Power Bar PowerGel are all reasonably similar energy gels.
-Flavors may differ, some may contain a bit of caffeine but for the most part they provide maltodextrin (a slow burning "long chain" carbohydrate), electrolytes and amino acids(to prevent cramping) and a bit of simple sugar for a quick energy bump and flavor.
+Gels are fairly similar across brands.
+Flavors may differ, and some may contain a bit of caffeine, but for the most part they provide maltodextrin (a slow burning "long chain" carbohydrate), electrolytes and amino acids (to prevent cramping), and a bit of simple sugar for a quick energy bump and flavor.
+If you can't stomach the frosting-like texture of gels, there are alternatives coming onto the market all the time.
+Check out Shot Bloks, Chomps, Energy Drops, or Sport Beans.

 Relying solely on liquids for the duration of a long ride can leave a rider feeling queasy.
 Solid foods are also more concentrated sources of calories and nutrients.
+You might consider Clif Bars or another energy bar, or you can experiment with what works for you.
+Some riders carry peanut butter sandwiches or other snacks.

 Electrolytes

 The body loses electrolytes along with water in sweat.
 On especially long and hot rides, electrolyte loss can lead to cramping.
 Hammer Endurolytes and SportLegs are specially formulated electrolyte replacement pills.
 And yes, they work.
+Nuun is another good source of electrolytes.

 Recovery

-Every racer has heard it , but few heed the call: RECOVERY IS JUST AS IMPORTANT AS TRAINING!
-Yes, it's counter-intuitive, doing nothing actually does something.
+Every racer has heard it, but few heed the call: RECOVERY IS JUST AS IMPORTANT AS TRAINING!
+Yes, it's counter-intuitive: doing nothing actually does something.
 Not only are pro riders really good at riding their bikes, they are really good at relaxing and getting optimum rest off their bikes.
 Unfortunately, us recreational riders don't have assistants running around accommodating our nutritional needs and food preferences.
 A recovery drink is the perfect way to cover your basic nutritional needs when recovering from long rides.

 After a hard ride, your body starts what physiologists call a "glycogen window".
 This is a 45-60 minute period immediately after exercise when the body is most receptive to nutrients and most effectively processes them.
-Hammer Recoverite and Endurox R4 are specially formulated to provide the nutrients the body is most responsive to during the "glycogen window".
+Hammer Recoverite and Osmo Acute Recovery are specially formulated to provide the nutrients the body is most responsive to during the "glycogen window".
 These mixes are especially convenient because they contain the nutrients your body needs most and you can have them waiting in the car at the finish.
 By the time you change clothes and drive back to town, the window has closed and your body will not be as receptive to these essential nutrients.

-Protein Drink Warning! - Drinks that contain protein rely on either soy or whey based protein.
+Protein Drink Warning! - Drinks that contain protein usually rely on either soy or whey based protein.
 These forms of protein have been known to cause upset stomach in some users.
 When trying a new nutrition product, be sure to test them out on a training ride beforehand.
 Race day is not the time to find out that your new drink mix and your stomach disagree.

-For any questions regarding hydration and nutrition products, feel free to contact us at sales@westernbikeworks.com or 1-800-651-4050.
-We've got a staff of experienced cyclists ready to help you find: 1.
-What works and 2: What tastes good.
+For any questions regarding hydration and nutrition products, feel free to contact us at [email protected] or 1-800-651-4050.
+We've got a staff of experienced cyclists ready to help you find: 1. what works and 2: what tastes good.
 Sometimes they're even one and the same.